nevencaplar/AGN-Going-Down/README.md

 * `Stripe82stars_likedr7_double_filtered`: Stripe82 stars with similar colors as AGN from DR7, after removing all AGN
 * `time_difference_between_observations_in_g_band_SDSS_mean_HSC.npy`: time separation between observations in SDSS and HSC

+In the subfolder Fixed_aperature we placed results which are connected with the check of our conclusions results, in which we compared the results from psf-magnitudes with the fixed aperture magnitudes.

+* Folder `DF_matched`: Results for fixed aperture queries for individual AGN
+* `323497.csv`: HSC output, query for the AGN fixed aperture values
+* `df_profile`: information about the structure and value from SDSS query
+* `HSC_measurments_aper_sorted`: dataframe with fixed aperture values from HSC
+* `SDSS_measurments_aper`: dataframe with fixed aperture values from SDSS

 In the subfolder Modeling we placed results which are connected with simple modeling effort that is presented in the manuscript.

 * Folder `Analysis_results`: summary of light curve behavior for one set of parameters (grid of 2401 parameter choices)